mindfulMachineLath/QA-document-learning/README.md

 Although current app only support pdf files, it's very straightforward to add other types of files such as text files, etc. Also, you can easily add the open-ended chat in addition to QA over document use case.

-## Discussion and Contribution

-If you have any comment or feedback, please don't hesitate to use the `Discussions` section and open a new topic.
-You can also reach out directly via [Linkedin](https://www.linkedin.com/in/mehdiallahyari/) or [Twitter](https://twitter.com/MehdiAllahyari)